Utilities rates are set every two years. The process of updating rates involves many levels of review and public outreach.

 How has COVID-19 impacted budget decisions?

 During these challenging times, Bellevue Utilities has worked hard to keep costs as low as possible while maintaining service quality.
-When proposing the 2021-2022 budget and rates, we worked to minimize rate impacts for all cost areas we can control.
-We have proposed no rate increase for local utility operations, and have reduced planned capital investments.
-Budget impacts are primarily the result of cost increases from external agencies that we can’t change or control.
+When setting the 2021-2022 budget and rates, we worked to minimize rate impacts for all cost areas we can control.
+There is no rate increase for local utility operations, and we have reduced planned capital investments for this two-year period.
+The rate increases are primarily to cover cost increases from external agencies that we can’t change or control.

 Bellevue Utilities has a $321.8 million budget to cover operating expenses over the next two years.
 Utility services are funded through rates.
 The graph below show the drivers of utility costs for the next two years, broken down by cost area.